YassineElab/IndividualPlatformer/README.md

 # Individual-Project
-# use arrow keys for movement and Q,D to shoot
+# use arrow keys for movement and Q,D to shoot, for walljumps, hold left arrow and then jump if you want to jump on a wall to your left, vice versa for right walljumps.
 # als de textures niet willen loaden ze zitten in MenuState.cpp, LevelMenuState.cpp, ConcreteFactory en RenderSystem.cpp

 #installeer sfml, clone het project, vergeet niet om de juiste working dir in te voeren, compileer het project.